-- How to fix Apple Music not working on iPhone / iPad
+- How to Manually Manage Music on Your iPhone in macOS Catalina

 One of the largest changes comes in the form of iTunes as the app has officially been “killed off” in favor of Apple Music.
 This is thanks to Catalyst which essentially turns mobile apps into desktop applications in macOS.